ChemicalBatteryLab-Nitech/composional-histogram-descriptor/README.md

 This returns:
 - `vec` : a NumPy 1D array containing the descriptor values (broadened histogram)
-- `labels` : a list of feature names corresponding to each element of `vec`
+- `labels` : a list of feature names corresponding to each elemental property of `vec`

 ### 4.2.
 CLI execution (optional)